 Even once identity theft is detected, investigating each case is a difficult task.
 The sheer number of identity theft cases can overwhelm law enforcement at times, especially if the root cause of the theft is not clear.
 Most cybercriminals are great at covering their tracks online, meaning that even experienced cybercrime investigation divisions may struggle to track them down.

-It’s not easy to avoid identity theft, especially since many businesses and individuals have your information on file.
+It’s not easy to avoid identity theft, especially since many businesses and individuals have your information on file and what's worse is that it would even be in a form like a census or survey to look like legit.
 Even a single data leak could cause months of headaches for you and your family.
 The costs could be even higher if a skilled thief goes undetected for several months.

 The profits and relative stealth of identity theft make this type of crime a popular choice, but you can take steps to protect yourself.
 Most banks have begun sending confirmation emails for new accounts and unusual purchases on your accounts.
 You can also check your credit score at many banks now, which can tip you off to any unusual activity.